Babygirl: Box office

-Babygirl has grossed $28.1 million in the United States and Canada, and $36.4 million in other territories, for a total of $64.6 million worldwide.
+Babygirl has grossed $28.1 million in the United States and Canada, and $36.5 million in other territories, for a total of $64.7 million worldwide.
 The film's break-even point was reported around $50 million.

 In the United States and Canada, Babygirl was released alongside Nosferatu, A Complete Unknown, and The Fire Inside, and was projected to gross around $7 million from 2,115 theaters in its five-day opening weekend.
 The film made $1.5 million on its first day and then $1.3 million on its second.
-It went on to debut to $4.4 million in its opening weekend (and a total of $7.3 million over the five days), finishing in seventh.
+It went on to debut to $4.4 million in its opening weekend (and a total of $7.3 million over the five days), finishing in seventh place.
 It then made $1.4 million on the first day of 2025, for a total of $10.5 million over its first eight days of release.
 The film enjoyed a stronghold in its second weekend, dropping just 0.5% to $4.5 million.
 It fell by 31% and earned $3.1 million, finishing eighth in its third weekend with a reduction in theaters.
 The film dropped only 36% and earned a solid $1.9 million, finishing eleventh in the fourth weekend despite losing 427 theaters and playing across just 1,460 theaters.

 In the U.K. and Ireland, where the film was released on January 10, 2025, it made $5.1 million from January 3–February 6, 2025, and placed eighth.
 The film achieved strong performance in international markets, with notable success in countries such as Ukraine, the Netherlands, Denmark, Poland, Romania, France, Spain, Belgium, and Luxembourg.